sean7512/RestEssentials/README.md

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects and is the preferred method of installation.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

 Install the latest version of CocoaPods with the following command: